orthorhombic/uSGP30/README.rst

 .. warning::
 	Note that the exact 8.8 fixed point value (2 byte word) outputted by the :code:`convert_r_to_a_humidity()` function needs to be applied to the sensor.
 To see what the actual (readable) g/m^3 absolute humidity value is, use the :code:`fixed_point=False` flag when calling `convert_r_to_a_humidity()` but **DO NOT** apply this value directly to the sensor.

-The equation for the conversion is documented in the SGP30 datasheet.
+The equation for the conversion is documented in the Sensirion SGP30 Datasheet.

 Humidity compensation is disabled by default after power-up / soft reset (until a value is explicitly set), and can be disabled again during operation by setting a value of 0.